David Smith (justice): Notable cases

-Bill 21 and Bill 17
+Prosecution of Moncton shooter

+Smith presided over the 2014 criminal prosecution of Justin Bourque, a 24-year-old Moncton resident, who shot five officers from the Royal Canadian Mounted Police (RCMP), killing three and severely injuring two.
+Smith sentenced Bourque three consecutive life sentences with no chance of parole for 75 years, the most severe criminal sentence in Canada since the abolition of the death penalty.

+Judicature Act

 On 5 February 2016, the Liberal government of Brian Gallant proposed in Bill 21 to curb the Chief Justice's administrative management powers, wherein the Minister of Justice would reserve for the executive arm the geographic placement of Queen's Bench judges.
 The amendment to the Judicature Act effects that the chief justice cannot designate "a new place of residence" for a judge "without first obtaining the consent" of the justice minister.
 Smith stated that he was "surprised to learn that the minister of justice had introduced a bill subjecting decisions of the chief justice of the Court of Queen's Bench to his consent without any notice to or consultation with that chief justice."
 Bill 21 lapsed when Gallant ended the first session of the 58th New Brunswick Legislature.
 NDP leader Dominic Cardy implied during a June interview that the Liberals were "trying to protect a political friend, already sitting as a judge, from being moved by Smith."

 Smith had made a Freedom of Information request earlier in the year; the request forced by law the government to issue on 27 June a description or summary of the documents in question so that both parties could refer to concrete items.
 The 54-page summary raised more questions, and caused consternation over the speed at which the bill had been drafted: Gallant's office had begun the discussion of the bill on 24 January, less than two weeks prior to its introduction in the legislature on 5 February.
 On the same day, Gallant transferred authority over the bill to Stephen Horsman, who was then Minister of Justice.
 Dozens of emails were exchanged between officials "regarding urgency".
 The Law Society of New Brunswick and the Canadian Bar Association had taken positions favourable to Smith's cause by 4 July.